reggiegulle/datatables-serverside/README.md

-#Changed notation for the PDO parameters
+#Basic-styling branch
 =====================

-The syntax for the PDO parameters in connecting to the mySQL database are slightly modified.
+Modifying the styling of the table to become compatible with bootstrap and to become responsive.